Write a review

 5.0

 Just keep finding more things to love about this bike.
 I live on a main route to Sturgis and have the opportunity to visit with lots of riders.
 Was told many times it is nice to see a bike that is unique, not a Harley cookie cutter version of a cycle.
-Tried to ride for MPG the other day and was able to get... read more
+Tried to ride for MPG the other day and was... read more

 Just keep finding more things to love about this bike.
 I live on a main route to Sturgis and have the opportunity to visit with lots of riders.
 Was told many times it is nice to see a bike that is unique, not a Harley cookie cutter version of a cycle.
 Tried to ride for MPG the other day and was able to get 45 on two separate rides of 100 miles +.
 Keeping it under 60 is tough though.
 The Strat loves to run.